History of Saint Pierre and Miquelon: British possession

-After they took control of the islands in 1713, the British changed the name of Saint Pierre to Saint Peter.
+After they took control of the islands in 1713, the British changed the name of Saint Pierre to Saint Peter's.
 The British government commissioned two surveys of their new possessions between 1714 and 1716.
 A Newfoundland planter and merchant, William Taverner, surveyed the region west of Placentia Bay for the British Board of Trade.
 The British Admiralty asked Lieutenant John Gaudy to conduct a cartographic survey of the area in 1716.

-Some of the French settlers swore allegiance to Britain, and remained, and for a while ships from Saint-Malo continued to visit the islands.
+Some of the French settlers remained, and for a while ships from Saint-Malo continued to visit the islands.
 However, this trade was illegal and eventually ceased.
 Slowly British and Anglo-American merchants and settlers started to move to the islands.
 In 1722, the island of Miquelon was sold to Capt.
 Diamond Sarjeant, a Massachusetts resident, who sold 2/3 of Miquelon to Samuel Cutt of New Hampshire in 1756, and sold the remaining 1/3 of Miquelon to Robert Trail of Portsmouth, New Hampshire in 1758.

 In the summer of 1763, after Britain had agreed to return the islands to French possession, James Cook mapped the islands of Saint Pierre and Miquelon.
 Cook wrote that: